apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAuditLogs.md

 ## ZooKeeper Audit Logs

-Apache ZooKeeper supports audit logs form version 3.5.7.
+Apache ZooKeeper supports audit logs from version 3.5.7.
 By default audit logs are disabled.
 To enable audit logs configure audit.enable=true in conf/zoo.cfg.
 Audit logs are not logged on all the ZooKeeper servers, but logged only on the servers where client is connected as depicted in below figure.

 ![Audit Logs](images/zkAuditLogs.jpg)